Prakash2350/Prakash2350/README.md

 - **Glocal 20 Under 20 Awardee**

 ## 📜 Publications & Papers
+- **Generalization on the Divisibility Rule of Numbers** – A study on extending traditional divisibility rules to broader number systems.
 - **Perpendicular and Base Trisectors in Triangles & Quadrilaterals** – Research paper from Gandaki Boarding School.
 - **Reducing Food Waste in School Cafeterias** – Mathematical modeling paper (NMMC 2023).
 - **Optimal Land Use Modeling** – Research paper (IMMC 2023).